BloomTech-Labs/CS10-car-reviews/backend/README.md

 - Creates a new review in the reviews collection.
 - Checks if the car referenced in the review already exists in the cars collection.
     - If the car already exists, adds the new review _id to the array of review ids in car.reviews
-    - If the car does not exists, create the car with recieved data, adds the new review _id to the array of review ids in the new car.reviews.
+    - If the car does not exist, create the car with recieved data, adds the new review _id to the array of review ids in the new car.reviews.
 - Requires a valid JWT.
 - Retrieves user data from the JWT, and updates user data with a reference to the new review.